FlorianDietz/comgra/README.md

 <details>
   <summary><b>Notes on the dependency graph</b></summary>

   Each rectangle in the dependency graph is a node that represents a named tensor.
-The colors indicate the roles of the tensor in the network, such as input, intermediate, parameter, etc.
+The colors indicate the roles of the tensor in the network, such as input, intermediate result, parameter, etc.

   The dependency graph is generated automatically based on the computation graph used by pytorch and the names you assign to tensors through comgra.
 It is a subgraph of the computation graph, but it is much easier to understand because it is smaller and skips all of the distracting details.